NorthStarUAS/ImageAnalysis/README.md

 # Brief Overview

-This image analysis toolset started as two independent efforts to build a better (faster, free-er, more robust) image stitching system for aerial surveying compared to what was commercially available.
-As a consequence of work, location, and project focus changes, portions of these two efforts were combined and then a large amount of subsequent work has been performed.
-'A lot' has been learned in the mean time, not limited to: how hard the problem is, how good the commercial tools actual are, mastering many techniques and strategies related to the underlying task of image stitching, applying these techniques to some loosely related, but interesting problems.
+This image analysis tool-set started as two independent efforts to build a better (faster, free-er, more robust) image stitching system for aerial surveying.
+The accumulated knowledge of these two projects were merged to form a single project going forward.
+Over time, this project has evolved into a full blown aerial survey and mapping system that supports a variety of research projects with specific needs (use-cases) not well supported by existing commercially tool.
+The ImageAnalysis project improves over most existing systems in several distinct ways:

+- The final orthographic map as presented as a big pile of original images; all sized, scaled, rotated, stretched, and fitted to each other perfectly.
+All the original images, perspectives, and full pixel resolution are preserved and can be examind in the context of the full map.
+For our projects, this is a powerful tool for "finding a needle in a haystack" type tasks.

+- New robust match finding strategies have been developed that find a significantly higher number of image match pairs in traditionally challenging environments such as forests or mature crop fields.
+We regularly out-perform well known commercial packages in terms of fitting more of your images together correctly into the final map.

+- All the code is licensed with the MIT open-source license and written in python to be as open and accessible as possible.
+We are developing this project in a research lab and wish to be open and share the knowledge and tools we develop.

 The project goals remain: